-Required Spri ing Optional Spring Jumper Pastel pink or blueno shorter than 2 inches above the knee (FOH) Over blouse White with collar visible (FOH) Polo Shirt White only (FOH) T-shirt A solid white t-shirt may be worn under the blouse.
+Required Spring Optional Spring Jumper Pastel pink or blueno shorter than 3 inches above the knee (FOH) Over blouse White with collar visible (FOH) Polo Shirt White only (FOH) T-shirt A solid white t-shirt may be worn under the blouse.
 Sleeve of the t-shirt must not be visible.
 No long-sleeved t-shirts are to be worn under short-sleeved shirts.
 Shoes Black and white saddle Oxfords (with white shoelaces) or white athletic tennis shoes with white shoelaces (no Converse or high top shoes) with a doctor's note filed with the Dean Turtleneck Solid White Socks White crew or tube (with no logos unless SAA logo from Spirit Shop).
 Socks must be visible.
 Jackets Rain Gear with school logo (SS) Lanyard Must be the school issued St. Agnes blue lanyard and pocket.
-Must be visible at all times Sweatshirt St. Agnes Sweatshirts (SS) block letter pastel in pink, blue, purple, or yellow PE Uniform Gray t-shirt, blue shorts (FOH) Other Appropriate Undergarments through the uniform Light colourd ST.AGA ST.AGNES
+Must be visible at all times Sweatshirt St. Agnes Sweatshirts (SS) block letter pastel in pink, blue, purple, or yellow PE Uniform Gray t-shirt, blue shorts (FOH) Other Appropriate Undergarments the second star and from the ball of the second ST.AGA ST.ACNES